 The Credit Savvy Team have compiled some information on the options that may be available to you at the end of your deferral period and what you might want to consider about a possible loan repayment deferral extension.

 When your six month loan repayment deferral ends

 According to the Australian Banking Association (ABA), if you’re in a position to restart paying your loan, then you’ll be required to do so at the end of your deferral period.

 If you’re still experiencing financial difficulty, your lender may be able to help restructure your loan so you can start making repayments.
 This could include extending the length of the loan, converting to interest-only payments for a period of time or consolidating your debts.

 Some lenders are offering month to month repayment deferral extensions for eligible individuals and businesses given the far-reaching economic impacts of the latest COVID-19 outbreak.

 CreditSmart’s infographic includes some common scenarios that may find useful in helping you understand how a payment pause or deferral choice could impact your credit report.

 What you need to know about the repayment deferral extension

-The further four month repayment deferral is granted on a case by case basis and is only available if you cannot afford to make your repayments right now, but you’ll be likely to if you received the additional time.
+Repayment deferral extensions are granted on a case by case basis and may only be available if you cannot afford to make your repayments right now, but you’ll be likely to if you received the additional time.
 During this term, you’ll be expected to work with your bank to find a solution to help you get back on track.

 While the extra time may benefit some people, it’s important to understand and assess whether it’s a suitable option for you.
-An additional four month loan payment pause will likely increase the overall amount you owe, as interest will continue to accumulate during this period.
+Any additional loan payment pause will likely increase the overall amount you owe, as interest will continue to accumulate during this period.